Is Free Counseling Right For You?

 Free counseling via support groups

-You are all probably familiar enough with the group AA (Alcoholics Anonymous) to have at least heard of it.
-What you might be less familiar with however, is this group in and of itself is a type of free counseling, and in fact reaches for further than simply acting as a help source to those who have a problem with addiction to alcohol.
-Similar groupies include: groups of people who are looking for free grief counseling, those dealing with issues within their relationships, abuse or even simply negative thinking.
+You have likely heard of supportive groups such as AA (Alcoholics Anonymous).
+What you might be less familiar with however, is that this group is a type of free counseling, and in fact reaches for further than simply acting as a help source to those who have a problem with addiction to alcohol.
+Similar groups include: grief support groups, cancer survivor groups, co-dependency support groups, groups for children of alcoholic, binge eating support groups and many many more.

-In view of all of this, this type of free counseling is likely best for those who a) don't mind sharing their thoughts and feelings in larger group setting and b) aren't just looking for answers (although that will be part of it), but are also looking for support via peers going through the same things.
+In view of all of this, this type of free counseling is likely best for those who a) don't mind sharing their thoughts and feelings in larger group setting and b) aren't just looking for tools or new skills (although that will be part of it), but are also looking for support via peers going through the same things.

 Free counseling through places of worship

 Free counseling through a place of worship is straight forward, no matter what religion you are.
+Although this form of counseling is not the same as therapy, it can be a source of support and assistance.
 If you have a place of worship you are already a regular member at, seeking counseling from the clergy may be as simple as setting an appointment to talk with whomever leads the congregation and services.
 In these cases, many feel a close connection with said clergy member already - as they already look to them as a spiritual leader - therefore, discussing personal issues is significantly easier than it may have been with a stranger.

 On the other hand, if you have a specific religion or set of beliefs you hold dear and practice, however, you do not have a designated place of worship you call your own, do a bit of research to find one that might fit.
 Find some places you may feel comfortable visiting nearby, as well as make a few calls and even drop by for a few services to see how it feels.